-Responding to the degradation of their coastal environment, less and less productive because of indiscriminate fishing and resource extraction by outsiders, the fishermen of all the eight villages of the rural community decided to create an association.
-Their association began by getting active in mangrove reforestation and others small local initiatives but, after a few years, it was ready to scale up ambitions.
+Responding to the degradation of their coastal environment, less and less productive because of indiscriminate fishing and resource extraction by outsiders, the fishermen of the eight villages of the rural community decided to create an association.
+Their association began by getting active in mangrove reforestation and other small local initiatives but, after a few years, it was ready to scale up its ambitions.
 It was at that time that the ICCA Consortium and GEF SGP provided timely support so that they could inform themselves about options and plan together to create and set up a Community Conserved Area (ICCA, or APAC, following the French abbreviation) covering nearly 10,000 hectares of land and water in their extremely productive riverine mangrove ecosystem.
 The fishermen decided to call their conserved area Kawawana— a Djola abbreviation for the phrase: “our ancestral patrimony that we all wish to conserve”.